akhileshmusuku/myRetail/README.md

 Clone the project, navigate to Target folder and import project folder(Product).

-Launch command line from root directory of project, Product.
+Launch the command line from root directory of project, Product.
 Execute the below commands to launch the application in Docker environment:

 ```
 1. docker build -t productapp .